Miscellaneous Conditions

 A core symptom of body dysmorphic disorder (BDD) is perceptual distortions for appearance, which contributes to poor insight and delusionality, limits engagement in treatment, and puts individuals at risk for relapse.
 Results from this study will provide a comprehensive mechanistic model of brain, behavioral, and emotional contributors to abnormal perceptual processing, as well as how malleable it is with visual modulation techniques.
 This will lay the groundwork for next-step translational perceptual retraining approaches.

-Confirming the Efficacy/Mechanism of Family Therapy for Children With Low Weight ARFID
+Confirming the Efficacy/Mechanism of Family Therapy for Children with Low Weight ARFID

-Study Type: Interventional
+Study Type: INTERVENTIONAL

 Start Date: December 1, 2020

-Eligibility: 6 Years to 12 Years, Does Not Accept Healthy Volunteers
+Eligibility: 6 Years to 12 Years, f

 Location(s): Stanford University, Stanford, California, United States